Topological calculation of local cohomological dimension

 where $\J^{\ssb}$ is an injective resolution of $\M$.
-(Recall that an injective $\D_X$-module is an injective $\OO_X$-module, since $\D_X$ is flat over $\OO_X$.)
-Note that $\Hc^0_{[X|Y]}$ is the usual localization if $Y$ is a hypersurface. \msn {\bf Remark~1.3}\,(ii).
-It is well-known (see for instance \cite{Me}) that
+It is well known (see for instance \cite{Me}) that \htt{1.3.3}{}

 as a consequence of \cite[Lem.\,17]{AH} (applied to an embedded resolution), see also \cite[Thm.\,2]{Gr1}.
-This is closely related to {\it regularity\1} (although the equivalence of categories is not needed for our purpose). \msn {\bf Remark~1.3}\,(iii).
-For the calculation of the local cohomology, we have locally a \v Cech-type complex associated to local generators $g_j$ of the ideal of $Y$ and defined by using the $\Hc^0_{[X|Z_J]}$ with $Z_J:=\mcup_{j\in J}\,Z_j$, where the $Z_j$ are hypersurfaces defined by $g_j$, see \cite[Thm.\,A1.3]{Eis} for stalks.
-This can be applied to show the commutativity of the local cohomology with the direct image of $\D$-modules by an embedded resolution of $Y$. \sk Using this argument, we can prove also the {\it holonomicity of the local cohomology\1} in the structure sheaf case by reducing to the normal crossing divisor case. \msn {\bf 1.4.~Local cohomological dimension.} For a closed subvariety $Y$ of a smooth variety $X$, the local cohomological dimension (\cite{Ogu}) is defined by
+This is closely related to {\it regularity\1} (although the equivalence of categories is not needed for our purpose). \htt{R1.3b}{}\msn {\bf Remark~1.3b.} For the calculation of the local cohomology, we have locally a \v Cech-type complex associated with local generators $g_j$ ($j\ins J$) of the ideal of $Y$ and defined by using the $\Hc^0_{[X|Z_{\!J'}]}$ ($J'\sst J$).
+Here $Z_{\!J'}\,{:=}\,\1\mcup_{j\in J'}\1Z_j$ with $Z_j\sst X$ the hypersurface defined by $g_j$, and $\Hc^0_{[X|Z_{\!J'}]}$ is the localization along $Z_{\!J'}$, see \cite[Thm.\,A1.3]{Eis} for stalks.
+This can be applied to the proof of the commutativity of the local cohomology with the direct image of $\D$-modules by an embedded resolution of $Y$, see \cite{rh}.
+Using this argument, we can prove also the {\it holonomicity of the local cohomology\1} in the structure sheaf case by reducing to the normal crossing divisor case. \htt{S1.4}{}\msn {\bf 1.4.~Local cohomological dimension.} For a closed subvariety $Y$ of a smooth variety $X$ over a field $\kk$, the local cohomological dimension (\cite{Ogu}) is defined by \htt{1.4.1}{}

 Here it is enough to consider the case $\F=\OO_X$.
 Indeed, the assertion is essentially local, and we may assume $X={\rm Spec}\,A$, where a quasicoherent sheaf $\F$ corresponds to an $A$-module $M$.
 Since the local cohomology commutes with inductive limit, and any $A$-module is the inductive limit (or union) of its finite $A$-submodules, it is enough to consider the case of coherent sheaves. \sk Let $\Lc^{\ssb}\to\F$ be a free resolution, where the $\Lc^p$ are free sheaves of finite length, and vanish for $p>0$.
-We have the spectral sequence
+We have the spectral sequence (associated with the truncations $\sigma_{\ges\ssb}$) \htt{1.4.2}{}